Watsonia is a genus of about 50 species of perennials in the Iridaceae family, native to southern Africa.

 Soil needs:

-The soil should be acidic or neutral and should be moist and well drained.
+Soil should be acidic or neutral and should be moist and well-drained.